D-X-Y/AutoDL-Projects/README.md

 ## History of this repo

 At first, this repo is `GDAS`, which is used to reproduce results in Searching for A Robust Neural Architecture in Four GPU Hours.
 After that, more functions and more NAS algorithms are continuely added in this repo.
-After it supports more than five algorithms, it is upgraded from `GDAS` to `NAS-Project`.
+After it supports more than five algorithms, it is upgraded from `GDAS` to `NAS-Projects`.
-Now, since both HPO and NAS are supported in this repo, it is upgraded from `NAS-Project` to `AutoDL-Projects`.
+Now, since both HPO and NAS are supported in this repo, it is upgraded from `NAS-Projects` to `AutoDL-Projects`.

 ## Requirements and Preparation